 Autumn bedding plants have arrived despite the warm weather and a changeover of seasonal planting is increasingly inevitable.
 Cyclamen, pansies, primroses and wallflowers combined with underplanting of spring bulbs will achieve continuous colour until next year.

 Berried plants will also enhance the colours of autumn with stocks of skimmia, pernettya, winter cherry and gaultheria brightening up our displays.

-• We will be closed on Sundays from the 13th of July until Sunday the 5th of October.
-We are open later on Thursdays until 6.30 pm
+• We will be open on Sundays again from Sunday the 5th of October, opening at 11am

-•Our cards from the Natural History Museum's Archivist collection are both beautiful and inexpensive - we are trying out some new images for July and August
+•Our cards from the Natural History Museum's Archivist collection are both beautiful and inexpensive and we have added more variety to the range

 •Garden maintenance and one-off garden visits can be arranged by our garden services department.
 Please speak to Patrick Green on 07813602409